JeremyBowyer/Correlation_App/instructions.md

 | 12/31/2004 |    Germany    |     DM      | 0.06 | 0.26 | 0.99 |
 | 12/31/2005 |    Germany    |     DM      | 0.57 | 0.38 | 0.37 |
 <br/>
-An illlustration of long vs wide form can be found <a href="https://www.theanalysisfactor.com/wide-and-long-data/" target="_blank">here</a>.

 ### Column Selection Options
 ---